ProJSLib/jsbits/packages/deep-clone/README.md

 - WeakSet
 - XMLHttpRequest

-`arguments` objects are cloned as objects without prototype.
+`arguments` object is cloned as an object without prototype.

 Untested types: